spoonapps/docs/doc/quick_start/tour_i/tour_i.md

 Let's analyze this command:

 ```
-spoon pull			# Here we tell Spoonium to execute the pull command, which adds an image to your repository.
+spoon pull			# The pull command adds an image to your Spoonium account.
-spoonbrew/scratch	# Here we specify the repository owner, spoonbrew, and the repository/image name, scratch.
-The **scratch** image is completely empty and roughly equivalent to a freshly-installed, clean computer.
+spoonbrew/scratch	# Specify the repository owner, "spoonbrew," and the repository/image name, "scratch."
 ```

 There you go!
-If it worked as expected, you just pulled the **scratch** image into your account.
+If it worked as expected, you just pulled the **scratch** image into your account; the scratch image is completely empty and roughly equivalent to a freshly-installed, clean OS.
 You're ready to create your first container!

 **Note**: The **[spoonbrew](http://spoonium.net/hub/spoonbrew)** user account is maintained by the Spoon team.
 We provide a number of preconfigured images for popular runtimes, frameworks, and tools such as .NET, Java, and NodeJS.